alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 If you have the space, a room dedicated for prayer would be a nice accommodation.
 (I'm sure I knew a conference offering this, but I can't find a reference now.)
-If you don't have that many rooms, pointers to local places of worship would also be useful.
+If you don't have enough rooms, pointers to local places of worship would also be useful.

+### Make it easy to spot your volunteers

+TODO TODO TODO